 As you round the bend, great views up into Sabino and the Catalina high country will be your guide the rest of the way.
 You can also see the tram road climbing up the canyon as well.
-You are now hundreds of feet above it, you can see little specks (people) cruising along the path.
+You are now hundreds of feet above it, and you can see little specks (people) cruising along the path.
 Thimble peak and Blackett's Ridge are up and to your right.
 As you pass these, new peaks guide you further into the canyon.
 The going is easy.
 Multiple large rock outcroppings on your left along the way provide good sites to have lunch.
 As you finally reach the end of the line, the trail starts switchbacking down.
 You can see the circular turnaround beneath you for the trams.
-Switchbacking down, the Phone Line meets up with Sabino Canyon trails (which continue up the canyon).
+Switchbacking down, the Phoneline meets up with Sabino Canyon trails (which continue up the canyon).
 Continue downward to the road.
-Enjoy nice views, then reclimb and begin your trip back.
+Enjoy lovely views, then reclimb and begin your trip back.
 Alternatively, for those inclined, you could always catch the tram back to the visitor center.
-If you choose to walk to and from the formal beginning of the Phone Line trail plan on adding about 2 miles to your total trip length, bringing the whole hike to about 11 miles or so.
+If you choose to walk to and from the formal beginning of the Phoneline Trail, plan on adding about 2 miles to your total trip length, bringing the whole hike to about 11 miles or so.

-This is by no means a secluded hike, but it's a nice stroll along the upper walls of Sabino Canyon nonetheless.
+This is by no means a secluded hike, but it's a pleasant stroll along the upper walls of Sabino Canyon nonetheless.
 It's also kind of neat to tower hundreds of feet above the walkers and trams patrolling the roadway.
 As a side note, this trail is popular in Tucson for runners.
-If you encounter any, be courteous and give them the right of passage.One-Way Notice:
+If you encounter any, be courteous and give them the right of passage.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.